nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 ------------------------

 A third attempt to implement the complex DCB query logic in Postgres is shown below.
-The first attempt used array columns and array operator.
-It didn't work very well.
-The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements :class:`~eventsourcing.dcb.api.DCBRecorder` using a secondary table of tags that is indexed with a B-tree.
+The first attempt used array columns and array operators.
+The second attempt used text search.
+The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements :class:`~eventsourcing.dcb.api.DCBRecorder` using a secondary table of tags.

-The design of this implementation was focussed on selecting by tags first, which will typically have high cardinality, and selecting by types and sequence position later in the query.
+The design for this implementation focuses on selecting by tags first, which will typically have high cardinality and will therefore be highly selective.
+It using a secondary table of tags that is indexed with a B-tree.
+The sequence positions on the main table are indexed with a B-tree that "covers" the type column.
+GIN indexes are not used.
+This design supports fast selection of events by tag, and allows events to be selected by tag and filtered by position and type using only the indexes.

-A multi-clause CTE statement is used to select events, passing the DCB query items as an composite type array.
-A similar approach was tried for conditionally inserting event records, but this proved to be suboptimal, and instead a stored procedure was developed that separates the "fail condition" query from the conditional insertion of new events.
-This allows each part to be planned separately, achieving much better performance.
-The index of sequence positions on the main table covers the event types, which allows the results of selecting from the table of tags to be efficiently joined with the main table and for events to be filtered by type using only the indexes.
-The speedrun performance report below shows how much better this third approach is than the version using ``tsvector`` with a GIN index.
+The Python code passes DCB query items and DCB events to Postgres as composite arrays.
+A multi-clause CTE statement is used to select events.
+There are different execution paths for the append operation.
+One is to start a transaction, then execute a statement to select events, and then execute a statement to insert events if the append condition does not fail.
+That works quite well, but involves several round-trips from the Python code to the database.
+For this reason, a single CTE was developed for conditionally inserting event records, but this proved to be suboptimal due to the way its execution was being planned by the database.
+Instead, a stored procedure was developed that has a "fail condition" select statement and an "unconditional append" insert statement.
+Having two statements allows each part of the function to be planned separately.
+Executing these two statements in a database function means a conditional append operation can be performed efficiently with one round-trip.
+Logging execution times directly from the database shows that the database typically executes this function in 100-200 μs with millions of recorded events, which is at least 10x faster than the previous attempts using GIN indexes.

 .. literalinclude:: ../../../eventsourcing/dcb/postgres_tt.py
     :start-at: DB_TYPE_NAME